 So, for example, let’s say you have an 800 x 600 screen on your Chromebook.

 Although most Chromebook models have some settings way higher than this, or are at least capable of, this is a standard setting that’s common (or at least used to be).

 So, this means that you have 800 pixels going horizontally across your screen and 600 pixels going vertically up your screen.
 That’s what these numbers mean.

 1280 x 800?
 1024 x 768?
 1920 x 1200?
 1366 x 768?
 1600 x 900?
 800 x 600?
 What do these numbers mean?

-In actuality, screen resolution gets a lot more complicated:
+In actuality, it really gets a lot more complicated than you’d imagine: